servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 The new layout becomes effective for a user the next time he logs in to the marketplace.
 Anonymous users need to close and reopen their Web browser.

+## Customizing the Marketplace UI at Runtime

+In the Marketplace UI at the `Account / Profile` page you can modify a set of variables which allow you the dynamic theming of your marketplace.
+All variables are listed in the `Choose your color scheme` section.

+These variables are:
+1. `Dark / Light`: Choose between a dark background or a light background theme.
+2. `Primary color`: this is the color of buttons, list-group-items, links and other items.
+Used to provide an "accent" color to your UI.
+3. `Foreground text`: the color of the foreground text (such as text appearing in the different sections, in the account menu, etc).
+4. `Navbar background color`: the background color of the navigation bars for the header, footer and the account menu.
+5. `Navbar link color`: the color of links which appear in the navigation bars for the header, footer and the account menu.
+6. `Input field background color`: the background color of form inputs.

+### Modification of theme variables in the source files

+You can pre-compile the `.scss` source files and re-deploy them in the usual way.

+The variables (defined as CSS custom properties) for the dynamic theming are located in `customBootstrap\scss\basic\_colors.scss`.

+The variables for the light theme are located under the `:root` element and those for the dark theme under `:root[data-theme="dark"]`.
+The most important of them (defined as hsl values) are the following:

+- `--oscm-main`: the "main" background color.
+The background color of the breadcrumbs, sections such as the different page panels, and the items in the account menu depend on `--oscm-main`.
+To change its value, simply modify the values
+`--oscm-main-h` for the hue value, `--oscm-main-s` for saturation and `--oscm-main-l` for lightness.
+- `--oscm-bg-color`: the theme background color.
+It adjusts to `--oscm-main`.
+For dark themes, it is a dark color variant, where as for light themes, it is a light version of `--oscm-main`.
+- `--oscm-primary`: the theme primary color.
+To change it, simply modify the values: `--oscm-primary-h`, `--oscm-primary-s` and `--oscm-primary-l`.
+- `--oscm-main-font-color`: the foreground text color of the theme.
+To change it, modify the h, s and l values.
+- `--oscm-main-100`, `--oscm-main-200`, `--oscm-main-400`, `--oscm-main-800`, `--oscm-main-900`: shades of  `--oscm-main` with different degrees of lightness, ordered from the lightest to the darkest.
+To create darker or lighter shades of `--oscm-main`,  simply modify the last percentage parameter, which is the lightness of the color.
+- `--oscm-main-input-color`: the background color of input fields.
+- `--oscm-navbar-color`: the navbar background color (for the header, the footer and the account menu).
+- `--oscm-navbar-links-color`: the navbar link color (for the header, the footer and the account menu).